Vaccines for Travel and Immunization

 How long does immunity from travel vaccines last (when should I get a booster dose)?

-The duration of the travel vaccine depends on the vaccine.
-If you are traveling outside of the United States, you should consult a doctor who is familiar with travel medications for advice on your next trip.
-He or she will be able to advise you on vaccinations and booster shots based on where you are going and when you received your previous injections.
-Be sure to bring your immunization record to the appointment!
+The duration of the travel vaccination varies according to the vaccine type.
+If you are planning a journey outside of the United States, then you should get guidance from a doctor who is acquainted with travel drugs.
+Based on where you are going and when you had your prior injections, he or she will be able to advise you on immunizations and booster doses.

 We accept all major insurances